InternLM/xtuner/docs/en/user_guides/internlm_dataset.md

 ## Dataset Format

-The InternLM training dataset is already tokenized, and is formatted as follows:
+The training dataset of [InternLM](https://github.com/InternLM/InternLM) is pre-tokenized, and is formatted as follows:

 ```
 {"tokens": [1, -333, -352, -1621, ..., 103028, 13, 2]}